Funded by Kent County Council, see the highlights of our Kent & Medway Ideas Hack, hear from the delegates and find out how to get involved.

 We felt Tread was an apt name for this magazine.
 Young rural people have a love of place borne of treading its landscape.
 And tread depicts a moment in life’s walk – a moment in rural history, a moment on life’s journey and a place where ancestors walked before.
-We wanted to share these stories with you through the first edition of our new magazine – Tread.
+We wanted to share these stories with you.
+Enjoy!

 The Manifesto focuses on nine key areas: enterprise, connectivity, housing, transport, rural learning, employment, community and society, representation, and mental health.
 The overarching aim of the asks within the Manifesto is to raise awareness of what young people need, and, above all, it aims to inspire and encourage decision-makers at all levels to meaningfully engage with young people.

 For young people, by young people, the smart village showcases a wealth of opportunities, resources, case studies and blogs.
 Head to the Rural Youth Project Smart Village to get involved and make the most of the content available!